Agama (Hinduism): Philosophy

 Temple design (Shore temple) and iconography such as the Nataraja (Dancing Shiva) are described in the Agama texts.

-The Agama texts of Hinduism present a diverse range of philosophies, ranging from theistic dualism to absolute monism.
+The Agama texts of Hinduism present a range of philosophies, ranging from theistic dualism to absolute monism.
 This diversity of views was acknowledged in Chapter 36 of Tantraloka by the 10th-century scholar Abhinavagupta.
 In Shaivism alone, there are ten dualistic (dvaita) Agama texts, eighteen qualified monism-cum-dualism (bhedabheda) Agama texts, and sixty-four monism (advaita) Agama texts.
 The Bhairava Shastras are monistic, while Shiva Shastras are dualistic.

 A similar breadth of diverse views is present in Vaishnava Agamas as well.
-The Agama texts of Shaiva and Vaishnava schools are premised on existence of Atman (soul, self) and the existence of an Ultimate Reality (Brahman – called Shiva in Shaivism, and Vishnu in Vaishnavism).
+The Agama texts of Shaiva and Vaishnava schools are premised on the existence of Atman (soul, self) and the existence of an Ultimate Reality (Brahman – called Shiva in Shaivism, and Vishnu in Vaishnavism).
 The texts differ in the relation between the two.
 Some assert the dualistic philosophy of the individual soul and Ultimate Reality being different, while others state a Oneness between the two.
 Kashmir Shaiva Agamas posit absolute oneness, that is God (Shiva) is within man, God is within every being, God is present everywhere in the world including all non-living beings, and there is no spiritual difference between life, matter, man and God.
 The parallel group among Vaishnavas are the Shuddhadvaitins (pure Advaitins).

 Scholars from both schools have written treatises ranging from dualism to monism.
 For example, Shivagrayogin has emphasized the non-difference or unity of being (between the Atman and Shivam), which is realized through stages which include rituals, conduct, personal discipline and the insight of spiritual knowledge.
 This bears a striking similarity, states Soni, to Shankara, Madhva and Ramanujan Vedantic discussions.